-19.4ha of Class 5 and Class 6 land, with 11.6ha of native vegetation and an existing dwelling that is predominately surrounded by titles with similar characteristics has little to no significance to the local or regional agricultural estate.
+24.6ha of Class 4, Class 5, Class 5+6, and Class 6 land, with two existing dwellings, that is primarily utilised for horse agistment, and is adjacent to land titles with 'lifestyle' characteristics and the Rural Living zone has little to no significance to the local or regional agricultural estate.
 If this land was rezoned to 'Rural Living' its loss would be insignificant.